From fish photos to MAGA hats and guns, what it’s like on dating app The Right Stuff

 Another user, a 31-year-old lawyer, who said he was looking for a “God-loving woman with a good heart,” described his perfect sunday as church and brunch, before noting that the latter is “one thing libs do well”.

-A 29 year old named Mike* agreed with the idea that New York City may be a hard place for Republicans to find love.
+A 29-year-old named Mike* agreed with the idea that New York City may be a hard place for Republicans to find love.
 In response to the prompt “I’m convinced that,” he responded that he needs to “move back to Texas to find a wife”.

 According to another New York-based user, he takes pride in “standing proudly with God in a city that rejects Him,” while Tommy*, a 26-year-old user who messaged me to ask what “inspires me to write,” seemed equally fed up with New York City.
 After I responded: “Everything!
 I feel like New York has such good material,” he replied: “Yes there are some crazies here.”